-The element of the Department of Community Correction that is responsible for identifying when an inmate is eligible for parole consideration, scheduling the inmate for a parole hearing when eligible, and releasing those inmates approved by the Arkansas Parole Board.
+The element of the Arkansas Community Correction that is responsible for identifying when an inmate is eligible for parole consideration, scheduling the inmate for a parole hearing when eligible, and releasing those inmates approved by the Arkansas Parole Board.

 Substance Abuse Program Leaders

 ACC employs 26 Substance Abuse Program Leader positions to provide substance abuse and co-occurring disorder services statewide.
 Services include outpatient substance abuse and mental health related counseling, life and social skills, employment readiness, health education, and referral services.

 The TVP provides an alternative sanction for offenders who commit technical parole violations thereby decreasing the number of parolees who are re-incarcerated for technical violations.

 The ACC Technical Violators Program (TVP) provides approximately 60 days of residential confinement followed by 12 months of applied programming in a community setting.
 The resident with counselor will identify factors contributing to his/her parole violations and develop strategies for achieving and maintaining compliance.
 The resident will maintain an acceptable level of participation in TVP programs and activities.

 This program is a method of separating special needs populations from the regular caseloads for non-residential supervision, such as sex offenders or substance abuse cases.
 ACC received funding to establish and operate a pilot sex offender program, including 10 new probation/parole officer positions.
 All positions were trained as specialized parole/probation officers in managing sex offenders.
 Five of the officers carry caseloads, two received training as voice stress analyst, and three are trained polygraphists to help maintain the integrity of the program.
 The staff are located in five regions of the state and worked closely with the Department of Correction RSVP staff to supervise high profile, level 3, sex offenders in the community.
 The program goal is to increase public safety and provide offender accountability.